-The school follows the government guidance from 'Children missing education' (DfE, 2016).
+The school follows the government guidance from 'Children missing education' (DfE, 2024).
 A child going missing from education is a potential indicator of abuse or neglect.
 School staff follow the school's procedures for dealing with children that go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual exploitation, and to help prevent the risks of their going missing in future.
+We are aware of the content of the document released in August 2024, with regard to working together to improve children's attendance at school and we have initiated the new recording codes.